aabiddanda/geovar/README.md

 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/aabiddanda/geovar/master)

-`geovar` is a python package to visualize  joint allele frequency spectrum data
+`geovar` is a python package to visualize joint allele frequency spectrum data.

 The geovar software was developed by Arjun Biddanda, with contributions from Daniel P. Rice and john Novembre.